delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 **Context**

-The objective of Delphix virtualization is to provide easy access to virtualized databases that resemble production or any other data system.
+The objective of Delphix virtualization is to provide easy access to virtualized databases that resemble production and other data systems.
 In Exercise 7, we provision a Virtual Database (VDB).
-VDBs are fully functional database images that can be created from dSources; specifically, from the snapshots of dSources.
+VDBs are fully functional database images that can be created from dSources.
 **Steps**

 1. Click the **Manage** menu and then **Datasets**